Paul Stender: Jet motorsports exhibition

 A year later, Stender was drag racing a snowmobile on asphalt at Great Lakes Dragaway in Union Grove, Wisconsin when he watched a jet funny car and a dragster race.
 He decided that jet car exhibition was going to be the next step in his Motorsports career.
-He purchased one of the fastest in the country, the Jazz Jet Funny Car, which he renamed "Runnin' with the Devil".
+He purchased the Jazz Jet Funny Car, which he renamed "Runnin' with the Devil".
 It was capable of speeds in excess of 300 mph.
 In his first full year of racing, he was awarded the Pro-Jet Rookie of the Year Award.

 The newly built Dodge Ramjet was the next jet vehicle in the now-named "Speed For Hire" stable of jets.
-Stender ran a 397 MPH pass at an airshow in Texas on a three-mile-long runway, setting the record for world's fastest jet pickup.
+Stender ran a 397 MPH pass at an airshow in Texas on a three-mile-long runway, setting the record for the world's fastest jet pickup.

 Monsters

 In the late 1990s, Stender decided to dedicate all his time and effort to his motorsports business.
-He acquired the world's only car-crushing Monster Harley-Davidson motorcycle to perform at events nationwide.
+He acquired the car-crushing Monster Harley-Davidson motorcycle to perform at events nationwide.
 It was also put on display during Harley-Davidson's 100-year anniversary.

 Stender went to a Monster Truck show in Michigan to watch his new jet ATV perform.
 He met Kirk Dabney of Xtreme Overkill Monster Truck fame.
 Dabney sold a truck to Stender.
 Clear Channel Motorsports, now named Feld Motorsports, asked Stender to run the "Bulldozer" body on his truck.
 The Bulldozer Monster Truck was one of the premier Monster Trucks in the Monster Jam and Thunder Nationals series.
-Stender ran the entire series until a late-season crash shattered his L-1 vertebrae.
+Stender ran the entire series until a late-season crash shattered his L-1 vertebra.
 The Bulldozer contract was completed, and he decided to mount a new Dodge body on the truck and name it "American Cowboy" with its American theme and two American flags on the rear.